amancevice/caravel/README.md

 This repo is tagged in parallel with caravel.
 Pulling `amancevice/caravel:0.8.9` will fetch the image of this repository running caravel v0.8.9.
 As it is an automated build, commits to the master branch of this repository trigger a re-build of the `latest` tag, while tagging master triggers a versioned build.
 It is possible that the `latest` tag includes new deployment-specific features but will usually be in sync with the latest semantic version.
 Use either method to deploy caravel, being aware of the caveats with `latest`.

+Additionally, there is an experimental build based on alpine linux available at `amancevice/caravel:alpine`.
+It runs the latest version of caravel.

 ## Database Setup